 Baby Wrap Cons

-- Baby wraps are easier to wear with younger children.
-Although they can be wrapped tightly and used with older toddlers, your older toddler might not feel as secure in a wrap.
-An older child would probably feel more secure in a structured baby carrier.
+- Easier to wear with newborns and younger children.
+An older baby would probably feel more secure in a structured baby carrier

 Baby Carrier Pros

 - Easier to take on and off than wraps